gustavorubim/dsge-scratch/README.md

 - `<output_dir>/<model_name>/diagnostics.npz`: NumPy archive containing transition matrices, IRFs, FEVD, state/shock names, Blanchard-Kahn flags, and the horizon used

 File names are sanitized to keep only alphanumeric characters, dashes, and underscores.
+By default, lagged companion states are omitted; pass \\--include-lags\\ if you need the stacked state vector plots.

 You can inspect the diagnostics bundle, e.g.: